bad-d0nkey/digital-basics/wget/wget-basics/log-file-for-tutorial-on-wget-basic-usage.md

 	+ i manually copied the results and pasted them into a .txt file. [right here, in fact](https://github.com/bad-d0nkey/digital-basics/blob/4fe395b0f304124bd13f5dfcffb34ecc43be00bf/wget/wget_output.txt)

 + step 7: tried to noodle out where these results went and why the directory thing mattered
-	+ the results don't show up in the directory
+	+ the results don't show up in the directory when i use the `ls` command

 	![directory contents](wget_ls-directory.PNG)